tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/models/multi_head_attention/MultiHeadAttentionConv.md

 to each other, which means we do NOT compute $N^2$ pairs of scores as the original Transformer-style Attention.

-Users are able to remove the scaling of attention scores (score_scaling=False) or add an activation on the transformed query (controled by `attention_activation`).
-However, we recommend to remove the scaling when using an `attention_activation` since activating both of them may lead to degrated accuracy.
-One can also customize the transformation kernels with different intializers, regularizers as well as the use of bias terms, using the other arguments.
+Users are able to remove the scaling of attention scores (`score_scaling="none"`) or add an activation on the transformed query (controlled by `attention_activation`).
+However, we recommend to remove the scaling when using an `attention_activation` since activating both of them may lead to degraded accuracy.
+One can also customize the transformation kernels with different initializers, regularizers as well as the use of bias terms, using the other arguments.

 Example: Transformer-style attention on neighbors along incoming edges whose result is concatenated with the old node state and passed through a Dense layer